-Becoming someone specifically targeted by Kessler wasn’t bad enough—now even a murderer had seen his face.
+Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 ‘Is there really no such thing as dying when you’re meant to live?’

-They said even when the sky collapses, there’s a hole to crawl through.
-He pressed the ‘Humanization’ button, which could be activated once a day.
+They say even when the sky falls, there’s always a way out.
+I pressed the [Humanization] button, which could be activated once a day.

 First Achievement Unlocked!
 ‘The Fox Who Became Human!’